bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 #### Discord

 ### The Waiting List
+Before a controller can be offered a place in a training plan, they must first express their interest and be added to the waiting list.

+After completing all prerequisites outlined in the Training Plan section, the controller must submit a support ticket through the Arabian vACC Discord to confirm their eligibility.

+Controllers will only be enrolled into a training plan once all requirements have been fully met.

+Please note: Observers should refer to the S1 Training section of this policy for specific guidance.

 #### Maintaining Your Spot on the Waiting List
+To remain on the waiting list, controllers must:

+- Stay active on the Arabian vACC ATC roster
+- Maintain residency within the Arabian vACC

+Controllers who do not meet these conditions will be removed from the waiting list.

 #### Losing Your Spot on the Waiting List
+The Arabian vACC ATC Training Department reserves the right to remove a controller from the waiting list without prior notice in circumstances including, but not limited to:

+- Disciplinary action taken against the controller
+- Repeated negative feedback received while controlling positions associated with their current rating

 #### Controller Activity
 According to the Arabian vACC Membership Policy, controllers must log a minimum of **6 hours of ATC activity per calendar quarter** to remain active on the controller roster.